eis-group-opensource/vti-router/README.md

 ## UPDATE - restart_vti.sh adapted for AZURE
 We can not ping remote VTI end in azure, so health script restarted good vti tunnels.
-To fix it, it now check inboud traffic on interface, and if it exists, do not restart,  even if it can not ping.
+To fix it, it now check inbound traffic on interface, and if it exists, do not restart,  even if it can not ping.

 ## UPDATE - AZURE connectivity.